tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/evpn-vxlan-configuring.rst

 VXLAN has its own header and uses a VNID label to carry the traffic over the fabric.
 A VNID is assigned with every virtual network and is shared by all virtual machines in the virtual network.
 The VNID is mapped to the VRF of the virtual network to which it belongs.

-The priority order in which to apply encapsulation methods is determined by the sequence of methods set either from the Contrail Web UI or in the ``encap.py`` file.
+The priority order in which to apply encapsulation methods is determined by the sequence of methods set either from the Tungsten Fabric Web UI or in the ``encap.py`` file.

 To configure the global VXLAN identifier mode:

-- From the Contrail Web UI, select **Configure > Infrastucture > Global Config** .
+- From the Tungsten Fabric Web UI, select **Configure > Infrastucture > Global Config** .

 - The Global Config options are displayed.